ckt1031/DraconianBot/README.md

 - :musical_note: **Music:** `play`, `loop`, `skip`, `stop`, `jumpto`, `volume`, and **4 more!**
 - :lock: **Moderation:** `ban`, `kick`, `warn`, `mute`, `createchannel`, `createemoji`, and **9 more!**
 - :electric_plug: **Utility:** `weather`, `aes256`, `embed`, `enlarge`, and **4 more!**

-## Screenshots and Examples

-You can see those command examples and screenshots [here](https://github.com/RealKoolisw/DraconianJSBot/tree/main/assets)

 ## Issue/Suggestions